johnandrea/rootsmagic-6levels/README.md

 https://www.dutchgenealogy.nl/six-levels-ancestral-profiles/
 The 6 level values should be stored in the database as a custom fact; value 0 to 6.

+These steps add the fact, at level 1, to everyone who does not have the fact.
+Then upgrades to level 2, 3 or 4 based on other facts such as birth, death, census, marriage data/place, etc.
+Because a level is never down graded the scripts can be repeated after new people are added or new facts are added.

 This code does not make use of level 0 (unknown name) due to no easy/consistant way to describe someone with no name.
 And this code can't set any levels above 4 because those are subjective.